Georgia Healthcare System

 Public Healthcare

-The state funds the country’s universal healthcare system.
+The state funds the Georgia healthcare system.
 Citizens have access to medical care in the private system of medical facilities.
 The introduction of the universal health care program in 2013 was aimed to provide government-sponsored healthcare facilities to the Georgian population and boosting the health care facilities.
-The Social Service Agency (SSA) is responsible for purchasing publicly financed medical care services.
+The Social Service Agency (SSA) plays the role of the state purchaser and inks contracts with public and private providers of health insurance Georgia for foreigners to supply the UHC package.

 Private Healthcare